cobbler/cobbler/docs/cobbler.rst

 .. note:: We are currently developing a new CLI which is independent from the server.
           This document redirects you to the new documentation once the new CLI is ready.

+.. note:: The new CLI is available over `here <https://github.com/cobbler/cli>`_.
+It cannot be installed on the Cobbler
+          server directly since the binaries are named identical.

 General Principles
 ##################